jjg/rain-psp/journal.md

 https://create.arduino.cc/projecthub/ejshea/displaying-key-pressed-on-serial-monitor-98ace1

 I have a lot of soldering to do (and ordering more parts) before I even need to worry about the keyboard programming, and in the meantime I can use an external keyboard to get things going.

+## 10152021

+Made a lot of progress with the printed parts and decided to start wiring-things up to figure out where it all fits.
+After a few tries I got the head node booting Armbian (power problems of course).
+I also got the LCD mounted, but it had to go in upside-down to put the connectors in a reasonable place.

+I haven't figured out how to flip the screen at the kernel level so the text console is still upside down, but I did find a command that will flip the GUI:

+`sudo xrandr -o inverted`

+This is good enough for now.